LucasGab/OnlineStore-WebDevClassroom/README.md

 Still needs to implement the Cart, Wishes and Checkout page.

 The Signup and Login page are already implemented and functional to test.
 Can create user, and login into existing accounts.
+The books already can be added to cart, and will be saved on localstorage.

 ---